harryziyuhe/amberharrywedding/PLAN.md

 - On desktop, the full inline nav remains visible
 - On narrow viewports, the navbar collapses to the brand and a hamburger toggle; clicking the toggle reveals a dropdown list of the existing navigation links and changes the icon to an `X`
 - The site includes a single `RSVP` page backed by Netlify Functions rather than per-guest pages or client-side database access
-- RSVP lookup requires `firstName` and `lastInitial`, is case-insensitive, and reveals only the matched party after a successful lookup
+- RSVP lookup requires `firstName` and `lastInitial`, is case-insensitive, accepts either a first name or nickname for any invited member in the matched party, and reveals only the matched party after a successful lookup
-- RSVP updates are party-based, support later edits, and keep entree choices conditional on attendance
+- RSVP updates are party-based, support later edits, keep entree choices conditional on attendance, and optionally include one party-level plus-one slot when allowed
 - `Things to Do` is the only page with a widened two-column content region below the top image
 - `Things to Do` uses `Leaflet` with `CARTO Light` for a free embedded map
 - The `Things to Do` page uses one page-level scroll, keeps the map sticky on desktop while the section is in view, reserves a placeholder photo slot on every card, updates both the card list and pins by category, animates the hovered pin with a slower lighter hop without showing a label or tooltip, never moves the map automatically, and exposes a reset-view control when the guest manually changes center or zoom